Bayeux Tapestry: Recorded history

 In 1816, the Society of Antiquaries of London commissioned its historical draughtsman, Charles Stothard, to visit Bayeux to make an accurate hand-coloured facsimile of the tapestry.
-His drawings were subsequently engraved by James Basire jr. and published by the Society in 1819–23.
+His drawings were subsequently engraved by James Basire Jr. and published by the Society in 1819–23.
 Stothard's images are still of value as a record of the tapestry as it was before 19th-century restoration.

 By 1842, the tapestry was displayed in a special-purpose room in the Bibliothèque Publique.
 It required special storage in 1870, with the threatened invasion of Normandy in the Franco-Prussian War, and again in 1939–1944 by the Ahnenerbe during the German occupation of France and the Normandy landings.
+During the war Heinrich Himmler coveted the work, regarding it as "important for our glorious and cultured Germanic history".
+In 1941, during the Nazi occupation of France, fragments from the underside of the tapestry were taken by a research team sent to study Germany's "ancestral heritage".
+The fragments were discovered in 2023, and returned to Bayeux in 2026.

 On 27 June 1944 the Gestapo took the tapestry to the Louvre, and on 18 August, three days before the Wehrmacht withdrew from Paris, Himmler sent a message (intercepted by Bletchley Park) ordering it to be taken to "a place of safety", thought to be Berlin.
 It was only on 22 August that the SS attempted to take possession of the tapestry, by which time the Louvre was again in French hands.
-After the liberation of Paris, on 25 August, the tapestry was again put on public display in the Louvre, and in 1945 it was returned to Bayeux, where it is exhibited at the Musée de la Tapisserie de Bayeux.
+After the liberation of Paris on 25 August, the tapestry was returned to public display in the Louvre, between November and December 1944, on a 70 m long picture rail, in the Italian Primitives room.
+In March 1945 it was returned to Bayeux and in October, it was once again put on display, in a glass showcase at the Hotel Doyen.